Building/Packaging unikernels

 snapshotter.

-container runtimes do not pass the image annotations to the underlying container
+Due to the fact that Docker and some high-level container runtimes do not pass the image annotations to the underlying container runtime, urunc

-can also read the above information from a file inside the
+can also read the above information from a file inside the container's rootfs.
+The file should be named urunc.json

-placed in the root directory of the container's rootfs and it should have a JSON
+, it should be placed in the root directory of the container's rootfs and it should have a JSON format with the above information, where the values are base64 encoded.

 Tools to construct OCI images with urunc

-'s annotations
+'s annotations🔗

-As previously mentioned we currently provide 2 different tools to build and
+As previously mentioned we currently provide 2 different tools to build and package unikernels in OCI images with urunc

 's annotations.

-can also pack existing unikernels (whether locally or from OCI images) as OCI images
+In an effort to simplify the process of building various unikernels, we built bunny.
+Except of building unikernels bunny can also pack existing unikernels (whether locally or from OCI images) as OCI images for urunc

-allowing us to create OCI images from any type of file.
-Currently bunny can
+.
+At its core bunny leverages buildkit's LLB, allowing us to create OCI images from any type of file.
+Currently bunny can process two formats of files: a) the typical Dockerfile-like syntax files and b) bunnyfile

 , a specialized YAML-based file.